-Proof-of-concept prototype represents major milestone for The Machine research project New architecture will deliver big data insights not possible today
+HPE's proof-of-concept prototype represents a major milestone for The Machine research project

 LONDON, UNITED KINGDOM--(Marketwired - Nov 28, 2016) - Today, Hewlett Packard Enterprise (NYSE: HPE) announced it has successfully demonstrated Memory-Driven Computing, a concept that puts memory, not processing, at the center of the computing platform to realize performance and efficiency gains not possible today.

 Developed as part of The Machine research program, HPE's proof-of-concept prototype represents a major milestone in the company's efforts to transform the fundamental architecture on which all computers have been built for the past 60 years.

 Gartner predicts that by 2020, the number of connected devices will reach 20.8 billion and generate an unprecedented volume of data, which is growing at a faster rate than the ability to process, store, manage and secure it with existing computing architectures.

 "We have achieved a major milestone with The Machine research project -- one of the largest and most complex research projects in our company's history," said Antonio Neri, Executive Vice President and General Manager of the Enterprise Group at HPE.
 "With this prototype, we have demonstrated the potential of Memory-Driven Computing and also opened the door to immediate innovation.
 Our customers and the industry as a whole can expect to benefit from these advancements as we continue our pursuit of game-changing technologies."